dx-games-1339/ironbound/docs_v30.md

 A zone may contain any number of living characters or animals alongside static objects.
 These are full objects in the zone's object list and follow the same awareness mechanics as everything else — they may be Undiscovered, Known, or Located depending on the faction observing them.

-Living characters and animals each have a **disposition** toward every other group or faction present in the zone.
+Living characters and animals each belong to a Group.
+A living character can not exist in a Zone outside of a Group and a single character alwaus belongs to a Group containing that one character.
+Each Group belongs to a certain faction inside the Zone.
+Factions have a **disposition** toward every other faction present in the zone.
 Disposition is not binary.
-A character or group may be hostile toward one faction, neutral toward another, and indifferent to a third simultaneously.
+One faction may be hostile toward one faction, neutral toward another, and indifferent to a third simultaneously.
 The following dispositions are possible:

-- **Hostile** — actively seeks to harm the other group when aware of them.
-- **Neutral** — neither allied nor hostile; will not initiate conflict unprovoked but may respond if threatened.
-- **Friendly** — cooperative; shares awareness information and will not attack unless provoked.
-- **Indifferent** — unaware of or uninterested in the other group; takes no action based on their presence.
+- **Hostile**
+- **Neutral**
+- **Friendly**
+- **Allied**
+- **Indifferent**

+Allied factions share visibility and object awareness with each other.

 Disposition is independent for each pairing.
-It is entirely possible to enter a zone and find two groups of animals already engaged in conflict that has nothing to do with the player's presence.
+It is entirely possible to enter a zone and find two groups of animals or characters already engaged in conflict that has nothing to do with the player's presence.
 The player may choose to intervene, avoid, observe, or exploit the situation.
 In future releases, NPC groups will also occupy zones and operate under the same disposition system.

 ### 4.3 Object Awareness